 'Sleeping in the saloon, twenty-seven men, sixteen women.
 Of the women not a single one has washed her face this morning.
 The men mostly went to the bathroom; the women merely produced vanity cases and covered the dirty with powder.'

 A novelist is often tempted by a need to see and gather "truth," even fodder for their story.
-Compare Down and Out to the journalist and travel writing of novelists John Steinbeck (who wrote Travels with Charley at the end of his career) or Laurie Lee (who wrote nostalgically of his hometown in the Cotswolds).
+Compare Down and Out to the journalistic and travel writing of novelists John Steinbeck (who wrote Travels with Charley at the end of his career) or Journal of the Plague Year by Daniel Defoe, who wrote the world's first journalistic novel detailing witness accounts of the plague in London in the 1660s.
+In each, the line between fiction and reality is blurred by the author's subjective interpretation.